15 University Graduate CV Examples [& Templates]

 How long should a university graduate’s CV be?

 Your CV should be one page long.
 It must be concise and without any unnecessary details.
-Include only the most essential information and tailor it to the job.
+Include only the most essential information and tailor it to the role.